jonas-bh/TamarinAutoRunner/README.md

 It is possible to have multiple rules for one threat and these should be enclosed inside the same `#ifdef` and `#endif` pair in that case.

 ### Lemmas
-One lemma should be defined per security property the modelled system should maintain.
-These are subsequently parsed to find the maximal threat combinations for each.
+Lemmas should be defined to describe the security properties of the system.
+For each lemma, Tamarin Auto Runner will find the maxmimal threat combinations under which the property holds.

 ## Usage